CarlyLanglois/car-unit-tests-starter/README.md

 - Fork this repo
 - Then clone your forked version to your local computer
 - Review the Classes
-- Look for TODO comemnts to complete
+- Look for TODO comments to complete
   - wait for go ahead from instructor to start fixing them